interactafraz/afcal/README.md

 Groups can be useful for the control system that gets triggered by the RSS feed.
 You could, for example, set up a *Global Timeout Status* variable that helps to exclude RSS items based on their reminder group when you're on vacation.

-> Note: Groups only affect the JSON file containing all reminders, not the RSS feed.
+> Note: Group values do not affect the visibility of RSS feed items.

+## Roadmap

+- [ ] UI improvement: Redesign overall look and feel
+- [ ] UI improvement: Add interval picker to edit form
+- [ ] UI improvement: Validate ID syntax while typing into edit form
+- [ ] Expose groups in RSS feed for each item
+- [ ] Allow users to add custom groups

 ## Notes

 * If you plan to handle sensitive data with this tool on a publicly accessible server, consider hardening your system using at least htaccess restrictions.
-* AFcal comes from *AFRAZ* and *calendar*.
+* AFcal comes from *AFRAZ* and *calendar* since it behaves like a calendar for reminders.

 ## License